The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: State Diagram

-I correlate the presence of crystallinity throughout the system with $n_{\bar{q}} > 5.5$; see Fig.~\ref{fig:pdfs}d and its inset.
-For $R \gtrsim 0.83$ there are two intersection points for $n_{\bar{q}} = 5.5$, this leads to two distinct branches which must meet up in a single point.
-It proved difficult to find this point even for my fine-meshed $R$ analysis, I therefore fit the data points closest to $R \approx 0.83$ using a polynomial containing a linear, square, and quartic term.
-This together with a polynomial fit of the data closer to $R = 1$, see the ESI~\cite{ESI}, leads to the red envelope presented in Fig.~\ref{fig:diagram}.
+It proved difficult to find the `critical' point even for my fine-meshed $R$ analysis; I therefore fitted the data points closest to $R \approx 0.83$ using a polynomial of the form $R = A \phi + B \phi^2 + C \phi^4$ with $A$, $B$, and $C$ fit coefficients.
+This together with another quartic polynomial fit of $\phi$ in terms of $R$ on the data closer to $R = 1$, see the ESI~\cite{ESI}, leads to the red curve (envelope to the crystalline region) presented in Fig.~\ref{fig:diagram}.
 The curve for this envelope is thicker than that used for the other guides to the eye in the diagram, as there is more uncertainty on it, especially close to the `critical point' in terms of $R$.
-Note that because there is low diffusivity above $\phi_{a}$ the analogy to an equilibrium critical point should not be taken too far.
+Here, I use this wording, because the value of $R \approx 0.83$ appears to delimit the crystalline region in this manner.
+Note that because there is low diffusivity close to $\phi_{a}$, the analogy to an equilibrium critical point of a temperature-density phase diagram is tenuous.
+Nonetheless, I will argue for a topological transition se tting in from this point.

-Snapshots~5 and~6 reveal that the system is crystalline inside of this envelope, while snapshots~3 and~4 reveal disorder.
-Note that shapshot~3 has many crystalline areas in it, though the overall structure is clearly not that of an ordered solid.
-Analyzing the sample using $n_{\bar{q}}$ is thus useful to gain insight into bulk features.
-In Appendix~\ref{sec:press}, I study the pressure as a function of $\phi$.
-I use this to show that there is a reasonable agreement between the crystalline-phase coexistence density, as measured using the van-der-Waals loop, and the lower $\phi$-branch that results from my (intuited) $n_{\bar{q}} = 5.5$ crystallization criterion.
-There is also satisfactory agreement with $\phi$ coexistence values previously reported in the literature for bidisperse hard-disk systems~\cite{huerta2012towards}, given that my equilibration procedure is different from that of Huerta~\textit{et al.} This leads me to conclude that crystallization region is accurately located in the diagram.
+Appendix~\ref{sec:press} also shows results for the pressure as a function of $\phi$.
+I use this to demonstrate that there is a reasonable agreement between the crystalline-phase coexistence density, as measured using the van-der-Waals loop, and the lower $\phi$-branch resulting from the $n_{\bar{q}}~=~5.5$ criterion.
+There is also satisfactory agreement with $\phi$ coexistence values previously reported in the literature for bidisperse hard-disk systems~\cite{huerta2012towards}.
+All of this together leads me to conclude that crystallization region is accurately located in the diagram.
+Finally, obtaining the hexatic transition was \textit{not} a goal in this study and considering the system sizes required to accurately determine this value~\cite{engel2013hard, qi2014two} is \textit{not} valuable or needed.